How is Acceleration Iowa different from other training facilities in the area?

 How is the Shredmill different from other treadmills?

 The curve treadmill is effective at max velocity sprinting only.
 This is typically distances above 30-40 yards.
-Like I mentioned above, most field sports are played from 0-30 yards.
 While a curved treadmill can still be beneficial for field sport athletes, training on the ground or training with a shredmill would be more effective.

-I have enough training experience with high speed treadmills to confidently say I wont use them again.
-If you dont have the space to train max velocity on the ground, a high speed treadmill can help improve your max velocity.
-I have seen plenty of athletes improve using high speed treadmills.
+We have enough training experience with high speed treadmills to confidently say we won't use them again.
+If you don't have the space to train max velocity on the ground, a high speed treadmill may help improve your max velocity.
+We have seen plenty of athletes improve using high speed treadmills.
 However, the kinematics of running on a high speed treadmill are different than sprinting on the ground.
 Excessive training on high speed treadmills can also lead to hip/hamstring issues.
-If its your only option to sprint, its probably better than nothing.
-Just dont believe the hype some trainers will try and sell you on.
+If it is your only option to sprint, it may be better than nothing.
+We encourage you to not believe the hype many trainers will try and sell you on.
 It is what it is, an average way to get sprint work in, which is still probably better than nothing.

 What is your philosophy to training speed?